 FEEDING YOUR PUPPY

 Yorkies are nibblers/grazers.
 Make water available AT ALL TIMES-24/7.
 Yorkie puppies eat very small quantities at a time.
-A tablespoon of Royal Canin Breed Health Nutrition Yorkshire Terrier Puppy Dry Dog Food kibble 3 times a day is great.
-This is equivalent to ¼ cup so you cannot put them on a once or twice daily feeding schedule like some dogs.
+A few tablespoon of Royal Canin Breed Health Nutrition Yorkshire Terrier Puppy Dry Dog Food kibble 3-4 times a day is great.
+This is equivalent to ¼ cups so you cannot put them on a one- or two-time daily feeding schedule like some dogs.
 This may be difficult if you have other breeds in the home, but it is vital that you heed this advice.
-If you plan on changing him/her to another food, do it slowly or your puppy may get diarrhea or may stop eating.
+If you plan to change him/her to another food, do it slowly or your puppy may get diarrhea or may stop eating.
 Changing food is NOT recommended for at least 6 months.
+It can take 7 days to transition.
+First two days dog bowl should be 25% new food & 75% current food, Day 3- 4 50% of new and current food, Day 5-6 75% new food and 25% current food, and the 7th day should be 100% new food.

 NuVet Plus Immune System Supplements are supplements to boost the puppy’s immune system.
 They are a premier pet immune system of precise formula of vitamins, minerals, enzymes, herbs and antioxidants that perform together.
 I would suggest breaking the wafer into quarters for a 2-month-old puppy.
 Crush and sprinkle onto food.
 They will gobble it up.
 An alternative version of NuVet Plus is available in powder form.
 1/2 serving for pets under 5 lbs.